palaemezie/Sentiment-Analysis/README.md

 ## Limitations

 • Limited to binary classification (positive/negative)
 • Training dataset size reduced for demonstration purposes
 • May not capture nuanced or ambiguous sentiments
 • Performance dependent on review text length and complexity

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 This project uses the following libraries and resources:

 • Hugging Face Transformers
 • IMDB movie review dataset
 • PyTorch
 • Scikit-learn

 Special thanks to the developers and contributors of these libraries for their excellent work.